-Great places to find inexpensive cabinet knobs and pulls.
-Love these stylish hardware options for as little as a dollar each.
+I’m sharing the best places to find inexpensive cabinet knobs and pulls.
+These are my 7 go-to spots for stylish hardware options for as little as a dollar each.

-Kitchen cabinet knobs and drawer pulls are one of those little details of any kitchen that can completely transform a space.
+Cabinet knobs and drawer pulls are some of those little details that can completely transform your kitchen in an afternoon.

 Luckily there are some other really great sources for inexpensive cabinet knobs and pulls.